 A course which addresses pharmacologic principles including pharmacokinetics, pharmacodynamics, adverse reactions and toxicology, substance abuse, developmental aspects, and a general overview of major drug groups with emphasis on agents with diverse uses.

 NUDO 5130 Nursing Theory

+2.0 cr.
 Methods for analysis and evaluation of nursing knowledge: nursing's ethical and moral foundations, and frameworks for caring/healing praxis.